cxli233/SimpleTidy_GeneCoEx/README.md

 ## [1] 22271     2
 ```

-This chunk of code computes the variance for each gene.
+This chunk of code computes the variance of logTPM for each gene.

+Selecting high variance genes using logTPM instead of TPM reduces the bias towards highly expressed genes.
+For example, a gene with expression levels ranging from 100-1000 will have much higher variance than a gene with expression levels raning from 10-100.
+However, in the log scale, say log10 base, the expression levels are scaled down to 2-3 and 1-2, respectively.

 Again, this is completely relative to each gene itself.
 Then I filtered for top 33% high var genes.